 A eulogy may not provide answers to difficult questions but it allows us to focus more clearly.

-A memorable funeral speech prepared with loving care celebrates the
+A memorable speech prepared with loving care celebrates the whole person: their strengths, their joys, challenges and achievements.

-whole person: their strengths, their joys, challenges and achievements.
-At a time when many are emotionally fragile your courage to stand in front of friends and family will be deeply appreciated.
+At a time when many are emotionally fragile your courage to stand in front of friends and family and speak will be truly appreciated.

 Take a deep breath and follow the steps.

-How to write a eulogyBefore you begin; who are you writing for?
+Before you begin; who are you writing for?

-How long is a eulogy expected to be?
-The general rule is approximately 3 to 4 minutes.
-If you're unsure ask for guidance from the person conducting or organizing the service. |
+The general rule is somewhere between 3 to 7 minutes.
+If you're unsure ask for guidance from the person conducting or organizing the service.

-Be honest without dwelling on or re-living negativity.
-The eulogy is not an occasion to 'get even' or expose family secrets.
-Remember a funeral speech is an opportunity to honor and even the most difficult personality or life will |
+Remember a funeral speech is an opportunity to honor and even the most difficult personality or life will have aspects worthy of celebration.

-(And while we're discussing what subject matter it's best or diplomatic
+(And while we're discussing what subject matter it's best or diplomatic to avoid; political opinions or religious differences don't belong in a eulogy either.)

-If you're speaking on behalf of others ask friends, family or work colleagues for their recollections and stories to add to your own.
 There is no need for you to carry the responsibility of putting together the eulogy alone.
 Let others share in the privilege of shaping the speech to honor your loved one's life.

-Here are five possible sources to explore:
+Here are three possible sources to explore:

 1. Browse through my collection of funeral poems and a large selection of widely diverse inspirational quotations.

-3. In your quest for a quotation don't overlook the person whose life you're celebrating.
+2. In your quest for a quotation don't overlook the person whose life you're celebrating.
 Perhaps there are memorable phrases that were uniquely their own.
 May be it was a line from a song or a poem.

 For example, my mother had a signature saying.
-'Let there be peace and let it begin with me' inspired her throughout many years of a sometimes very difficult life.
+"Let there be peace and let it begin with me" inspired her throughout many years of a sometimes very difficult life.

-4. What about writing your own poem?
+3. What about writing your own poem?

 It's not as difficult as you may think and you'll have something very special and original to offer.